Python PDF generator: Convert HTML to PDF with WeasyPrint and Nutrient API

 WeasyPrint(opens in a new tab) is an open source library for converting HTML and CSS documents to PDF.
 It is designed to be easy to use, making it a popular choice for generating reports, invoices, or any other printable documents from web content.
 Unlike some other solutions, WeasyPrint focuses on creating high-quality PDFs that are standards-compliant, supporting modern CSS features like flexbox, grid layout, and media queries.

-Key Features of WeasyPrint
+Key features of WeasyPrint

 • HTML/CSS-to-PDF conversion — WeasyPrint processes HTML and CSS directly, making it ideal for converting complex layouts into PDFs.